A Simple First-Order Algorithm for Full-Rank Equality Constrained Optimization

 In order to illustrate the resilience of \al{ADSWITCH} when noise is present, we also ran the algorithm on all instances of our test problems while adding relative Gaussian noise (of zero mean and unit variance) to the gradient.
 Each test problem was run ten times independently, and for four levels (5\%, 15\%, 25\% and 50\%) of noise.
 The termination $\epsilon$ was set to $10^{-3}$ in \req{convg}--\req{accept}.
 The table in Figure~\ref{tab:reliab} reports, for each of these levels, the number of problems for which all ten runs failed (middle column) and the number of problems for which all ten runs converged (rightmost column).
 This table shows that the reliability of the algorithm is remarkably insensitive to the noise level.
 It is indeed noteworthy that around two thirds of the considered test problems could be solved with top reliability even if their gradients are perturbed by 50\% relative noise, which means that barely one significant digit is correct.
 This stable behaviour is also visible in Figure~\ref{fig:noisy} showing the performance of the algorithm on the {\tt BT1} problem for increasing noise levels.

-\numsection{Conclusions and perspectives} false We have proposed a very simple first-order algorithm for solving nonlinear optimization problems with nonlinear equality constraints.
+\numsection{Conclusions and perspectives} We have proposed a very simple first-order algorithm for solving potentially stochastic nonlinear optimization problems with deterministic nonlinear equality constraints.
 This algorithm adaptively selects steps in the plane tangent to the constraints or steps that reduce infeasibility.
 It does so without using a merit function or a filter to enforce convergence, but instead relies on the simple switching condition \req{switch}.
 The tangent steps are based on the AdaGrad method for unconstrained minimization.
 As is the case for AdaGrad, the objective function is never evaluated.
-We have analyzed its worst-case evaluation complexity and obtain global convergence rates which match the best known rates for unconstrained problems.
+We have analyzed its worst-case evaluation complexity, both in the deterministic and stochastic cases, and obtain global convergence rates which match the best known rates for unconstrained problems.
 Numerical experiments have been presented indicating that the performance of the algorithm is comparable to that of first-order methods for unconstrained problems.

 At this stage, several theoretical questions remain open for further research.
-These include a stochastic convergence analysis, covering the cases of rank-deficient Jacobians and/or unbounded gradients, the use of alternative minimization methods in the tangential step (such as \al{ADAM} \cite{KingBa15}, \al{ASTR1} \cite{GratJeraToin22b}, \al{OFFAR} \cite{GratJeraToin24b} or more standard unconstrained minimizing techniques using objective function's values).
+These include covering the cases of rank-deficient Jacobians and/or unbounded gradients, the use of alternative minimization methods in the tangential step (such as \al{ADAM} \cite{KingBa15}, \al{ASTR1} \cite{GratJeraToin22b}, \al{OFFAR} \cite{GratJeraToin24b} or more standard unconstrained minimizing techniques using objective function's values).
 On the practical side, further numerical experiments are clearly necessary for assessing the true potential of the new method.
 The handling of inequality constraints is also of obvious interest.

 {